emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 - these categories were decided by the research group
 - becuase it is text, we need to set the order of the categories manually

+To do this:
-Create a new query and make a table with 2 coloumns, first coloumn called 'Bins' with the same categories as the column 'Income' that we just created, and second column 'Height Order' ranging from 1-15
+- Create a new query called 'Income Order' with 2 coloumns.
+- First coloumn called 'Bins' with the same categories as the column 'Income' that we just created
+- Second column 'income order' ranging from 1-15
-> Home -> Transform Data -> Enter Data
+> Home -> Transform Data -> Enter Data -> close and apply

+- Create a relationship between the 2 tables based on columns
+- match income order[bins] to data[Income]
+- use Many to one cardinality
+> Model view -> Manage relationships -> New
 SCREENSHOT?